Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

 on the unresolved dynamics $\mathcal{Q}\mathcal{L}\hat{\mathbf{g}}(\bm{\Phi}_0)$ within equation~(\ref{eq:liouville_decomposition}).
 Then, using equation~(\ref{eq:Koopman_semigroup}), we obtain the governing equation which represents the exact evolution of the observable $\hat{\mathbf{g}}(\bm{\Phi}_0, t)$,

 This expression is a formal rewriting of equation \eqref{eq:Koopman_semigroup} for resolved observables.
 It decomposes the dynamics in infinite-dimensional Hilbert space into a resolved part (Markov term), an unresolved part (noise term), and the interaction between them (memory term).
 The first term which accounts for the resolved dynamics relies solely on their instantaneous values, hence it is referred to as the Markov term ($\mathbf{M} = \mathcal{PL}$).
 The third term $\mathbf{F}(t) = \mathcal{Q}\mathcal{L} e^{t\mathcal{Q}\mathcal{L}}\hat{\mathbf{g}}(\bm{\Phi}_0)$, incorporates the dynamics of the observables in the unresolved subspace.
 In literature, it is referred to as the noise term due to its resemblance to the Langevin noise in Langevin equations.
 It is apparent that the memory term corresponds to a convolution in time of observables in the past $ \hat{\mathbf{g}}(t-s) $ through a kernel $ \bm{\Omega}(s) = \mathcal{P}\mathcal{L}e^{s\mathcal{Q}\mathcal{L}} \mathcal{Q}\mathcal{L}$, in which we recognize part of the noise term $ \mathbf{F}(s)$.
-Consequently, it accounts for the interaction of the resolved and unresolved observables.
-Equation~\eqref{eq:Mori_Zwanzig} also shows that, given a linear projection operator, the convolution term is in principle linear with respect to the past measurements $ \hat{\mathbf{g}}(\bm{\Phi}_0,t-s) $ and that the noise term is orthogonal to $ \mathcal{P}$ (since $\mathcal{P}\mathcal{Q}=0 $).
+This dependence of memory term on noise term is referred to as generalized fluctuation-dissipation (GFD) relation.
+Consequently, the memory term accounts for the interaction of the resolved and unresolved observables.
+Equation~\eqref{eq:Mori_Zwanzig} also shows that, given a linear projection operator, the convolution term is, in principle, linear with respect to the past measurements $ \hat{\mathbf{g}}(\bm{\Phi}_0,t-s) $ and that the noise term is orthogonal to $ \mathcal{P}$ (since $\mathcal{P}\mathcal{Q}=0 $).